 Drupal is for advanced users.
 It has about 2.3% adaptors worldwide and powers various personal blogs to corporate, political, and government sites.

 Drupal has 1.3 million+ community members.
 It has 30,000+ extendable modules and 2,000+ themes to build the website.

 The community is very active which means support isn’t a problem.

 The list would have been incomplete without mentioning Magento.
-Magento has been made for e-Commerce only, it is more specialized and favorite among developers building website for their clients.
+Magento has been made for e-Commerce only, it is more specialized and a favorite among developers building websites for their clients.